 Beaches Museum Chapel Wedding

-We have moved the St. Paul’s By-the-Sea/Beaches Chapel, one of our Oldest Historical Structures on the Beaches, to the Beaches Museum & History Park.
+We have moved the St. Paul’s By-the-Sea/Beaches Chapel, one of our Oldest Historical Structures on the Beaches, to the Beaches Museum.
 The chapel was moved on June 17, 2012.

 Timeline Beaches Museum Chapel